- Who are you and what do you do?

-In today's competitive environment, project managers are faced with challenging project milestones.
+In today's environment, project managers are faced with challenging project milestones.

 Promises made to the customer must be met.
 Personal

-commitments, the company's reputation and ultimately peoples' jobs are at risk.
+commitments, the company's reputation, peoples' jobs and even lives may be at risk.
 FCL can help strengthen

-such teams at short notice and make these goals realistically achievable.
+such teams and achieve these goals.
 FCL has

 already supported many clients like these and has successfully achieved similar objectives.
-FCL can bring a set of core skills built up over many years working in
+FCL can bring a set of core skills built up over years of experience working in

 Motorola (GSM Products Division), Arqiva (Terrestrial Media Solutions), ERA Technology,

-Thales (Land and Joint Systems), Safran Power, Plextek, C-MAC Micro Technology,
+Thales (Land and Joint Systems), Safran Power, Leonardo MW, Lockheed Martin UK, UTC Aerospace, Plextek, C-MAC Micro Technology,

-Cubic Transportation Systems, Cable and Wireless, Marconi Radar Systems, Astrium Systems, Marconi Space and Defence Systems, Thorn EMI Electronics, Marconi Communication Systems, Nokia Telecommunications, GEC Marconi Communications, Redifon-MEL, GEC Marconi Electro-Optics,
+Cubic Transportation Systems, Thales DAE, Cable and Wireless, Marconi Radar Systems, Astrium Systems, Marconi Space and Defence Systems, Mullard Space Science Laboratory, Axell Wireless, Thorn EMI Electronics, Marconi Communication Systems, Nokia Telecommunications, GEC Marconi Communications, Redifon-MEL, GEC Marconi Electro-Optics,

-Avanti Communications, Allen Vanguard UK, ITT Defence, Thales Defence (Airborne Systems), Alcatel Submarine Networks, Raytheon Systems, BAE Systems, EADS-Astrium.
+Avanti Communications, Allen Vanguard UK, ITT Defence, Thales Defence and Aerospace, Alcatel Submarine Networks, Raytheon Systems, BAE Systems, EADS-Astrium